Premature Rupture of Membranes

-Premature rupture of membranes (PROM) is a condition where fluid leaks from your amniotic sac before labor begins.
-The amniotic sac contains fluid that surrounds and protects your baby in your uterus.
+Premature rupture of membranes (PROM) means your water broke before labor began.
 PROM may happen just before birth.
 If PROM happens before 37 weeks of pregnancy, it is called preterm PROM.
 The cause of PROM is not known.

 WHILE YOU ARE HERE: